pcjedi/gitaddnb/README.md

 ## Pre-Commit

-You can use this repo as a [pre-commit](https://pre-commit.com/) hook:
+You can use this repository as a [pre-commit](https://pre-commit.com/) hook:

 ```yaml
 repos: